-As at 31 December 2012 the Group maintained two share-based payment schemes for employee remuneration, the Star Programme and the Stay Programme.
-Both programmes will be settled in equity.
+As at 31 December 2013 the Group maintained two share-based payment schemes for employee remuneration, the Star Program and the Stay Program.
+Both programs will be settled in equity.

-The Star Programme is part of the remuneration package of the Group's senior management.
-Options under this programme will vest if certain conditions, as defined in the programme, are met.
+The Star Program is part of the remuneration package of the Group's senior management.
+Options under this program will vest if certain conditions, as defined in the program, are met.
 It is based on the performance of Grant Thornton CLEARR's shares compared to other companies in the Australian Stock Exchange within a specified period.
-In addition, participants in this programme have to be employed until the end of the agreed vesting period.
+In addition, participants in this program have to be employed until the end of the agreed vesting period.
 Upon vesting, each option allows the holder to purchase one ordinary share at a discount of 20-25% of the market price determined at grant date.

-The Stay Programme is part of the remuneration package of the Group's research and development and sales personnel.
-Options under this programme will vest if the participant remains employed for the agreed vesting period.
-The maximum term of the options granted under the Stay Programme ends on 31 January 2013.
+The Stay Program is part of the remuneration package of the Group's research and development and sales personnel.
+Options under this program will vest if the participant remains employed for the agreed vesting period.
+The maximum term of the options granted under the Stay Program ends on 4 January 2016.
 Upon vesting, each option allows the holder to purchase one ordinary share at a discount of 15-20% of the market price determined at grant date.